librenms/librenms/doc/Developing/Creating-Documentation.md

 One of the goals of the LibreNMS project is to enable users to get all of the help they need from our documentation.

-Our documentation is generated with [mkdocs](https://www.mkdocs.org/).
+The documentation is generated with [mkdocs](https://www.mkdocs.org/).
 If you want to build a local copy, install `mkdocs` and `mkdocs-material`, then run `make docs`.
 This produces the HTML in `docs/out` directory.

 Alternatively you can start a webserver at http://localhost:8000 for live preview by executing `mkdocs serve`